ParaToolsInc/flux-compose-spindle/README.md

-# Flux Compose!
+# Flux Compose with Spindle!

-> 😎️ I do like things neat and tidy.

-This is a small example of getting Flux running with docker compose!
+This is an adaptation of https://github.com/rse-ops/flux-compose for use with Spindle.
-We organize in subfolders in case there is desire to support future (different) examples:
+There is currently one example:

- - [basic](basic): a setup (without replicas) with a rabbit servicve alongside flux.
+ - [basic-spindle](basic-spindle): a setup (without replicas) with a rabbit servicve alongside flux.
- - [replicas](replicas): a setup with a rabbit service container alongside flux using docker-compose replicas no web interface

-For each example, the default will scale your cluster to 3 workers and one main broker (a total size of 4 nodes) and it can be customized.
-We highly recommend using the [basic](basic) approach as it more accurately can give an exact hostname to each of the workers.
+This is modified from the upstream by:

+- Configuring munged so that it can be used by Spindle.
+- Installing Open MPI.
+- Installing Spindle dependencies.
+- Installing Spindle into /home/fluxuser/spindle-inst.
+- Mounting a shared volume to ease access to Spindle debug logs.

 ## General Setup